toothless92/catfriend/README.md

 # CatFriend README

-CatFriend is a simple extension to add Python packages that are normally packaged with ROS Catkin to Pylance's search path.
+CatFriend is a simple VS Code extension to add Python packages that are normally packaged with ROS Catkin to Pylance's search path.

 The extension will walk all the directories in a specified workspace and add any `src` folder to the Python path that is found in a directory also containing a `setup.py` file.